 Walker & Company

-Cover of In Other Words by Christopher J. Moore
+In Other Words by Christopher J. Moore

 Linguist Christopher J. Moore has made a career of searching out some of the world's most "untranslatable" expressions — words from around the globe that defy an easy translation into English.
 Moore shares a few of his linguistic favorites from his new book In Other Words: A Language Lover's Guide to the Most Intriguing Words Around the World with Renee Montagne.